tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

     jack_control eps realtime True  -  set engine parameters, such as realtime jack_control dps period 256  -  set the driver parameter period to 256

-You may also need to play with the driver parameters nperiods and rate.

 > JACK

 Alternatively, there is the older JACK, installable with jack, available from the official repositories.
+If you are on a 64-bit installation and need to run 32-bit applications that require JACK, also install lib32-jack from the multilib repository.

+> GUI

+If you want a GUI control application, the most widely used one is qjackctl, available in the official repositories.

 Basic Configuration
 -------------------

-> GUI

-No matter which JACK edition you are using, you will want a GUI configurator.
-Probably the de facto standard right now, is qjackctl, installable with the package qjackctl, available in the official repositories.

-> Setup

-Overview
+> Overview

 This Linux Magazine article is a very good general overview, although do not worry about manual compilations, quite a few JACK tools work right